Please click here for a PDF of the Jr Sailing Program Guide

 1:00-5:00 Opti Advanced, Feva, 420, Laser

 • There is no supervision for children before or after class.
-All Junior Buccaneers, Opti 1s, and Opti 2s under the age of 12 must be supervised by a parent or guardian before and after class.
+All Junior Buccaneers and other sailors under the age of 12 must be supervised by a parent or guardian before and after class.
 Please be punctual when picking your child up as the instructors need time to eat lunch and prepare for the afternoon.

 • All sailors participating in an afternoon class should plan to arrive at least 30 minutes prior to the start of class in order to be rigged and ready to go on the water by 1:00pm.

 • If sailors arrive after their class has gone out on the water, they will not be able to join the program that day unless prior arrangements have been made with the Junior Sailing Director.